Skip to main content

 Total Amount Owing

 The total amount to be repaid, including principal and interest.
-If you are in your six-month Non-Repayment period, interest that has accrued to date is included in the amount shown.
+During your six-month non-repayment period, no interest accrues and the total amount will include only the principal amount.

-A variable (floating) rate is a rate of interest that varies over time with the prime rate.
-If you opt for a variable rate, the interest you are charged during the repayment of your loan will increase or decrease along with fluctuations in the prime rate.
-The floating interest rate for Canada Apprentice Loans is the prime rate plus 2.5%.
+A variable (floating) rate is a rate of interest that varies over time with the Prime Rate.
+If you opt for a variable rate, the interest you are charged during the repayment of your loan will increase or decrease along with fluctuations in the Prime Rate.
+The variable interest rate for Canada Apprentice Loans is equal to the Prime Rate.